 April 2011 - Report on the first training for facilitators of Living Values Activities for Young Offenders, 1 - 6 April 2011 Gold Coast, Australia

 From the first day, the strength of the program was apparent and the participants gained clarity and personal understanding as they worked through key lessons in the Living Values Activities for Young Offenders (LVAYO) book.
-The power of the lessons in supporting a positive healing process and the building of self esteem for not just for young offenders but also for adults in general was obvious to the participants.
+The power of the lessons in supporting a positive healing process and the building of self-esteem not just for young offenders but also for adults, in general, was obvious to the participants.
 The training also focused significantly on the importance of highly effective facilitation and listening skills to support youth as they go through the lessons.
-The trainers’ main challenge during the training was that the LVAYO book contains so many wonderful lessons it was not easy to select which ones should be used in the training!
-On day six the participants created plans for applying the program in both Australia and Bali.
+The trainers' main challenge during the training was that the LVAYO book contains so many wonderful lessons it was not easy to select which ones should be used in the training!
+On day six the participants created plans for applying to the program in both Australia and Bali.

 Some of the comments received from participants: